Reception Intake '22

 Below is a number of questions we are often asked on the tours with links to further details.
 We hope these answer your questions and queries and give you a flavour of our Outstanding school.

 How can I help my child be ready for starting Primary school?

 There are a number of areas parents/carers can focus on over the coming year to help their child be ready for starting school.
 Focusing on independence skills, language development, social skills and speaking and listening is a good start.
-On this intake page you will find a document that supports in this area.

 What is your admission process for Nelmes Primary School?